smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 # Overview <!-- omit in toc -->

-This guide will explain how to register a Keeper-compatible contract with the Chainlink Keeper Network.
-To find more information on deploying a Keeper-compatible contract, refer to [Making Compatible Contracts](../compatible-contracts).
-Registration of contracts can be completed using the Chainlink Keepers App:
+This guide explains how to register a Keeper-compatible contract with the Chainlink Keeper Network.
+To find more information about deploying a Keeper-compatible contract, see the [Making Compatible Contracts](../compatible-contracts) page.
+Register your contracts in the Chainlink Keepers App:

 <div class="remix-callout">
     <a href="https://keepers.chain.link" class="cl-button--ghost solidity-tracked">Chainlink Keepers App</a>